U.S. Military Power

 Measuring hard combat power in terms of its adequacy in capability, capacity, and readiness to defend U.S. vital interests is hard, especially in such a limited space as this Index, but it is not impossible.
 Regardless of the difficulty of determining the adequacy of one’s military forces, the Secretary of Defense and the military services have to make decisions every year when the annual defense budget request is submitted to Congress.

-Administrations take various approaches to determine the type and amount of military power needed and, by extension, the amount of money and other resources to commit to it.
+Administrations take various approaches in determining the type and amount of military power needed and, by extension, the amount of money and other resources to commit to it.
 After defining the national interests to be protected, the Department of Defense can use worst-case scenarios to determine the maximum challenges the U.S. military might have to overcome.
 Another way is to redefine what constitutes a threat.
-By taking a different view of major actors as to whether they pose a meaningful threat and of the extent to which friends and allies have an ability to assist the U.S. in meeting security objectives, one can arrive at different conclusions about necessary military strength.
+By taking a different view of whether major actors pose a meaningful threat and of the extent to which friends and allies have the ability to assist the U.S. in meeting security objectives, one can arrive at different conclusions about necessary military strength.

 For example, one Administration might view China as a rising, belligerent power bent on dominating the Asia–Pacific.
 Another Administration might view China as an inherently peaceful, rising economic power, with the expansion of its military capabilities a natural occurrence commensurate with its strengthening status.
 The difference between these views can have a dramatic impact on how one thinks about U.S. defense requirements.
 So, too, can policymakers amplify or downplay risk to justify defense budget decisions.

 There can also be strongly differing views on requirements for operational capacity.